-Note that you can’t just provide nonsensical answers in an effort to complete surveys as fast as possible.
-If the survey company notes inconsistencies in your responses or finds obvious signs that you didn’t take the survey seriously (such as answering “Yes” to every question), it will throw out your answers and you won’t get paid.
+Note that you can’t provide nonsensical answers in an effort to complete surveys as fast as possible.
+If the survey company notes inconsistencies in your responses or finds obvious signs you didn’t take the survey seriously, it throws out your answers and you don’t get paid.
 In most cases, you can attempt the same survey multiple times per day, but survey credits are generally limited to one per survey.

 InboxDollars’ original feature pays you to read up to three sponsored emails per day from InboxDollars’ retail partners.
 Payment is always $0.02 per email.
-To acknowledge that you received and read the email – and to receive payment – click the acknowledgement link at the bottom of the message body.
-InboxDollars uses your answers to its General Profile Survey to make your emails more relevant, sending you offers that you’re likely to appreciate.
+To acknowledge that you received and read the email – and to receive payment – click the acknowledgment link at the bottom of the message body.
+InboxDollars uses your answers to its General Profile Survey to make your emails more relevant to your interests.

-For every short video that you view all the way through, you’ll earn virtual scratchoffs that typically pay no more than $0.25 (but can pay $25 or more in rare cases).
-Some videos can only be viewed once, while others permit unlimited viewing (and earning).
+For every short video you view all the way through, you earn virtual scratch-offs that typically pay no more than $0.25 (but can pay $25 or more in rare cases).
+Some videos you can view once, while others permit unlimited viewing and earning.

 You can earn up to 10% cash back on the total purchase of token packs and boosters, and certain GSN tournaments allow you to apply extra game winnings to your InboxDollars account.
 Once you deposit real money into your InboxDollars Cash Games account, which connects to your WorldWinner account, you can earn a small kickback for each dollar you spend on weaponry, add-ons, points, or other game-related features.
 Note that this is basically a discount on the cost of gameplay, not a way to earn income.